A – ANC

 X – X-factor

-Unrest in the Middle East remains as ISIS continues with their terror attacks.
-Add the USA’s and North-Korean tensions into the mix and we are left with a good reason to worry.
+Unrest in the Middle East remains a concern.
+Add the USA’s tense relationships with North-Korea and China into the mix and those concerns will continue to mount.

 Y – Yuan (China)